-

 - I have experienced much internal stress, to varying degrees over the years, over copyright.
 The headache that the world adds to the average person is unnecessary.
 In the software world, it is even worse.
 The mass of busywork added just to manage software licenses is enormous.
 Now, there's not much software on this blog.
 This blog is about ideas and discoveries.
 And I generally use the GPL or explicit public domain for software, and I intend to continue to do so.
 But if anyone reads this blog (there's not too many at the moment), I want to lift the weight of adhering to copyright law from his shoulders.
 I do not want to inflict on others what has been a burden to me.

 Quoted material is, of course, still copyrighted by its original author.
+Also, content or software or links outside the blog are still copyrighted by me or the original author.

 This uncopyrighted status is inspired by the following article by Leo Babauta, which is also uncopyrighted, and which I copy here in explanation.